erickim/PH252D_final_project/README.md

 If `bootstrap=FALSE` not specified, then it will default to `FALSE`.
 The script can also perform g-computation estimation for binarized response with `type=\"binary\"`.
 If `type` is not specified, then it will default to continuous.
 Note that when passing in strings, you must escape the quotation marks.

-If you want to compute the g-computation estimator and have a non-parametric bootstrap estimate of the g-computation estimator and its standard error, please run
+If you want to compute the g-computation estimator and have a non-parametric bootstrap estimate of the g-computation estimator and its standard error for continuous response, please run

 ```
-rscript code/g_computation.R bootstrap=TRUE B=500 n=2500
+rscript code/g_computation.R type=\"continuous\" bootstrap=TRUE B=500 n=2500
 ```

 Where you can alter `B` and `n` to change the number of bootstrap samples to take and the number of rows to sample in each run of the bootstrap.
-The bootstrap estimates will be saved into `data/g_comp_np_bootstrap_est.csv`
+You can also alter `type` to `binary`.
+The bootstrap estimates will be saved into `data/g_comp_np_bootstrap_est.csv` (and corresponding for binary).

 ## The IPTW estimator
 In order to compute the iptw estimator for continuous response, please run